underoot/underoot.github.io/content/blog/2024/12/31/results.md

 - Used public library of Helsinki.
 It's a very comfortable service and I regret that haven't used the public library in Estonia to compare.
 - I participated in "[Noon against Putin](https://en.wikipedia.org/wiki/Noon_Against_Putin)" and voted against the Russian bloody dictator.
 - I passed 500 days streack on [Duolingo](https://www.duolingo.com/profile/alexshoronov).
+- This year I began to play foosball regularly with my friends once per month.
 - Traveled a lot around Finland and not only: [Barcelona](https://en.wikipedia.org/wiki/Barcelona), [Brussels](https://en.wikipedia.org/wiki/Brussels), [Hurghada](https://en.wikipedia.org/wiki/Hurghada) and much more.
 Thanks to my wife for that!

 A lot happened in my life alongside what I've already described.
 But it's time to run away from a keyboard, shred salads (old Russian tradition, you know) and enjoy the New Year's Eve.
 I wish you all the best in the upcoming year and I hope that it will bring us peace!